Pro Pickleball

 Long-Term Vision

-Our sources tell us that the Bryan Brothers are focused on securing a long-term partnership for five years or more.
+Our sources tell us that the Bryan Brothers pickleball vision centers on securing a long-term partnership of five years or more.
 They want to be considered partners, not just players.

 It's worth noting the brothers' family isn't exactly thrilled with the idea.
 Their legacy is one of winning.
 To gamble their reputation as perennial victors on a new sport where wins are far from guaranteed is as risky as it gets.